univec-ai/postvec/web/docs/guides/bridge.md

  ORDER BY model_type, name;
 ```

-`refresh_models()` is administrative and not executable by PUBLIC unless you
+`refresh_models()` is administrative and is not executable by PUBLIC without
-grant it.
+an explicit grant.

 ## Latency and timeouts

 Bridge search is one database-to-engine RPC, but two inference stages run
 inside the engine.
-Keep the embedder, converter, and bridge executor warm.
-Set
+The embedder, converter, and bridge executor should remain
-`postvec.query_timeout_ms` from measured bridge latency rather than from direct
+warm. `postvec.query_timeout_ms` should reflect measured bridge latency rather
-embedding latency alone.
+than direct embedding latency alone.

-If a timeout quietly reduces semantic recall, turn FTS degradation off during
+FTS degradation can be disabled during timeout diagnosis.
+Warnings and returned
-diagnosis or monitor warnings plus the returned rank columns.
+rank columns also indicate whether the semantic leg ran.

-## Bridge now, migrate later
+## Migration after bridge adoption

 | Choice | Stored corpus | New queries | New writes with `sync => true` |
 |---|---|---|---|
 | Bridge search | unchanged | embedded, then converted into old space | embedded, then converted into old space |
 | [`migrate()`](/docs/guides/migrate) | converted to the new space | embedded directly in new space | embedded directly in new space |

-The lowest-change adoption sequence is: adopt the existing column, validate
+A staged migration can adopt the existing column, validate search through the
-search through the bridge, then migrate in place later if and when the database
+bridge, and later migrate the stored vectors in place.

-is ready.
+## Validation constraints

-## Don't
+::: danger A dimension match does not establish provenance

-::: danger Don't treat a dimension match as provenance
+An incorrect 1536-dimensional model still represents an incompatible vector
-The wrong 1536-dimensional model is still the wrong vector space.
-Confirm the
+space.
+Confirm the model that produced the column before synchronized writes
-model that produced the column before synchronized writes or conversion.
+or conversion.
 :::

-::: danger Don't expect bridge search to upgrade stored rows
+::: danger Bridge search does not upgrade stored rows
 It only produces new vectors—queries and synchronized future writes—in the old
 target space.
 Existing rows remain exactly as they were.
 :::